20 Questions to Ignite Meaningful Conversations

 3. What do you like about yourself?

 Each of these questions is simple.
 Each can lead to other questions that will give you further insight into yourself and others.
 They are relevant to any age group.
 Don’t give in to the resistance many have to opening up.
 Ask questions anyway.
 People will love and respect you for your sincere interest in their lives.
-There is a joy that comes only from connection and I hope you experience this joy soon.
+There’s a joy that comes only from connection.
+I hope you experience this joy soon.